 In our text analysis, we are able to process all major European languages including English, German, French, Spanish, Italian.
 For the Spanish market we also integrated Catalan in our language processing capability.

 Our pricing is seat based.
 Request a demo and we will get back to you.
+However, you can give Graphext a try for free!

 Yes.
 We have a dedicated team of Data Scientists who provide advisory and consulting services to customers on project base.